 How to remove RAT malware from your Mac?

-4. Check the box next to malware protection and look for threats in the background.
+- Check the box next to the malware monitor and look for threats in the background.

-6. To scan your Mac for malware, choose the Malware Removal module in the sidebar.
+- To scan your Mac for malware, simply click Scan in the Protection tab.

-8. If CleanMyMac X finds any malware on your Mac, it will tell you what it's found.
+- If CleanMyMac finds any malware on your Mac, it will tell you what it's found.
 If not, it will give you the all-clear.

-9. If it finds anything, press Remove to get rid of it.
+- If it finds anything, you can get rid of it with a click.